aselshall/aea/hw/project.md

 | **Clarity & Structure (30%)** | **30-27 points** <br> Well-organized, clear, precise explanations with proper use of technical terms.
 Figures/tables are well-integrated and error-free. | **26-23 points** <br> Mostly organized with minor issues.
 Explanations are clear but lack precision in areas.
 Minor errors in formatting. | **22-18 points** <br> Some disorganization and unclear explanations.
 Multiple errors in grammar or formatting. | **<18 points** <br> Poorly organized, unclear explanations, with multiple errors in structure or formatting. |

 ## 7. Submission
-- Submit your report as PDF and supporting materials such as codes or Excel sheets on Canvas by the due date
+- Submit your report as PDF on Canvas by the due date
+- Upload your supporting materials such as codes or spread sheets on Canvas
 - Follow the late submission policy as outlined in the course syllabus
 - Contact the instructor early if you anticipate any issues with meeting the deadline